- Business and Employment»

 Let's take on-demand type businesses such as for health, emergency home care or transportation services (all of which I have seen promote their Facebook accounts on vehicles).
 If potential customers are faced with an immediate need, they are not likely to wander over to Facebook to do some searching.
 These frantic customers are much more likely to go to Internet search than social media.
 Again, where are potential customers hanging out and why?

 As discussed earlier, businesses should definitely protect their branding with reserving social media accounts in the business' name and brand names.
 They may even wish to populate the account with some helpful posts and resource links.
 However, other marketing tools may have a bigger impact and be more worthy of major investment such as:

 - Mobile Website and Accessibility.
 With more and more smartphones in the population, access to Internet search anytime anywhere is becoming more and more common.
 But here are some frightening stats of wasted marketing: SearchEngineLand reports that Google found 70 percent of mobile searches have called a business directly from search results.
 BUT, a different survey found that only 36 percent of surveyed businesses are using call extensions or click-to-call features in their search campaigns.
 Wow!
 Time to think about getting mobile friendly and SEO/search friendly.

 - Magnetic Business Cards.
 While they are losing favor due to fewer metallic surfaces in homes and offices, these low cost promotional giveaways can still find a home where they will be seen when needed.
 Newer, removable adhesive business cards could be a non-magnetic alternative.
-Click here to learn more about creating useful magnetic business cards.

 Bottom line is that not every social media network is right for every business.— Heidi Thorne